Dust storm: Causes

 Animation showing the global movement of dust from an Asian dust storm.

 As the force of dust passing over loosely held particles increases, particles of sand first start to vibrate, then to move across the surface in a process called saltation.
 As they repeatedly strike the ground, they loosen and break off smaller particles of dust which then begin to travel in suspension.
 At wind speeds above that which causes the smallest to suspend, there will be a population of dust grains moving by a range of mechanisms: suspension, saltation and creep.

 A study from 2008 finds that the initial saltation of sand particles induces a static electric field by friction.
 Saltating sand acquires a negative charge relative to the ground which in turn loosens more sand particles which then begin saltating.
 This process has been found to double the number of particles predicted by previous theories.

 Particles become loosely held mainly due to a prolonged drought or arid conditions, and high wind speeds.
 Gust fronts may be produced by the outflow of rain-cooled air from an intense thunderstorm.
 Or, the wind gusts may be produced by a dry cold front: that is, a cold front that is moving into a dry air mass and is producing no precipitation—the type of dust storm which was common during the Dust Bowl years in the U.S. Following the passage of a dry cold front, convective instability resulting from cooler air riding over heated ground can maintain the dust storm initiated at the front.

 In desert areas, dust and sand storms are most commonly caused by either thunderstorm outflows, or by strong pressure gradients which cause an increase in wind velocity over a wide area.
 The vertical extent of the dust or sand that is raised is largely determined by the stability of the atmosphere above the ground as well as by the weight of the particulates.
 In some cases, dust and sand may be confined to a relatively-shallow layer by a low-lying temperature inversion.
 In other instances, dust (but not sand) may be lifted as high as 6000 m.
-Dust storms are a major health hazard.

 Drought and wind contribute to the emergence of dust storms, as do poor farming and grazing practices by exposing the dust and sand to the wind.
 Wildfires can lead to dust storms as well.

 One poor farming practice which contributes to dust storms is dryland farming.
 Particularly poor dryland farming techniques are intensive tillage or not having established crops or cover crops when storms strike at particularly vulnerable times prior to revegetation.
 In a semi-arid climate, these practices increase susceptibility to dust storms.
 However, soil conservation practices may be implemented to control wind erosion.